Russel88/DAtest/README.md

     -   If several methods have very similar AUCs, the Spike.detect.rate can be used to differentiate among the methods

-*Assumption of the test:* the test assumes that only few features are truly differentially abundant.
-Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, the methods will appear worse than they actually are.
+**Assumption of the test:** the test assumes that only few features are truly differentially abundant.
+Therefore, if many features are different between the samples, and this difference can truly be explained by the `predictor`, AUCs of the methods will be less than they actually are, but FPRs can still be trusted.

 ### Pre-process data: